Morsadi/FoodFinder/README.md

 # FoodFinder

-This app was created using Edamam's Recipe API
+This app was written in Javascrip & jQuery, HTML and CSS  using Edamam's Recipe API